 Use this UC Berkeley PubMed URL (not "pubmed.gov"); this link will appear on all Library web pages and it facilitates access to online articles from licensed/subscribed journals via UC-eLinks

 This PubMed exercise set (docx) will help get you started using PubMed's search features, including filters, field tags, MeSH, and more.

-PubMed has changed!
-More mobile friendly; improved search algorithms, and more.
-The PubMed FAQ and User Guide has up-to-date New PubMed help.
+The PubMed FAQ and User Guide is your best bet for up-to-date PubMed help.

 Looking for a known article?